nandakista/skybase_flutter_bloc/README.md

 - Go Router
 - Dio

+## How to run
+To test this repository you can change this clientToken to Github token.
+You can get github token with : Profile > Settings > Developer Settings > Personal access tokens

 ## Skybase Documentation
 Read [this documentation](https://docs.google.com/document/d/1ZwO60uk2SnqVBfL-L7tmIu6ykHCB8MCHP9VxE-ijXYM/edit?usp=share_link) to understand architecture, state, pattern, and style guide of the skybase.